 The director of the first James Bond film Dr. No, as well as From Russia with Love and Thunderball, is the person primarily responsible for establishing the film Bond’s style.
-He dressed Sean Connery almost the same was as he dressed himself, taking him to his tailor Anthony Sinclair and his shirtmaker Turnbull & Asser.
+He dressed Sean Connery almost the same way as he dressed himself, taking him to his tailor Anthony Sinclair and his shirtmakers Turnbull & Asser and Lanvin.

 The suit is still James Bond’s primary uniform today, and the overall style was established by Conduit Street tailor Anthony Sinclair for Dr. No. Sinclair provided James Bond with elegant West End-style suits that have a more natural-looking silhouette than most Savile Row suits have.
 Sinclair tailored a gentle silhouette for James Bond that gave him a confident yet comfortable look, with soft shoulders, elegantly roped sleeve heads, a strong chest, a softly shaped waist, a low button stance and trim but pleated trousers.
 Sinclair’s suits were lightweight in both the fabric and construction compared to other English suits at the time.